norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 During these "dark times", OpenAI went from $29B to over $80B in value.
 20 new AI unicorns were minted in 2023 (the slowest year for new unicorns in half a decade).
 Good fortune abounds for an Engineer wishing to join the AI cash grab; typically it is as easy as wrapping the OpenAI api in a few lines of javascript and running to the nearest investor with an open wallet.
 "Look my app summerizes {thing}!"
 "My app has a personality like Joe Pesci!" and the checks pile up.

 But remember I called this moment a moment of opportunity.
 Not an opportunity for a short-lived buck, but to carve out a soft landing and safe passage into the sensible world to come.
 This is not an opportunity for everyone; in fact, the disadvantages that make it untennable by so many people in the Engineering field is part of what makes it an opportunity.
 But opportunities tend to be like that - and if this one does not favor you, then the next very well might.
 For our purposes let's focus on statistical models, language models, and machine learning implementations.
-If you look past the generative AI hype and ask what the larger set of AI tools offer, the answer is pretty simple - these tools give you a way to make computers do things it was really hard (or
+If you look past the generative AI hype and ask what the larger set of AI tools offer, the answer is pretty simple - these tools give you a way to make computers do things that were really hard (or functionally impossible) to get them to do without them.
+If you wanted

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4ODI4NDk0NywtMTkyNjg2Mjg1MywxMj
+eyJoaXN0b3J5IjpbLTExNzY0ODY1MDEsLTE5MjY4NjI4NTMsMT
-UxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAzNjEzMSwxOTUyNTc1
+I1MTA1MjAzMywxMDE2MTE5NDUzLC0xOTMwMzYxMzEsMTk1MjU3
-MDExLC00NjQyMDc2MzMsLTM0ODU0MzkxNiwyMjA2MDI4NCwtOT
+NTAxMSwtNDY0MjA3NjMzLC0zNDg1NDM5MTYsMjIwNjAyODQsLT
-cxMDY5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5MzU0LDEyNjEyMjQy
+k3MTA2OTI2MCwyMDM5NjA0NzM3LDczNTMxOTM1NCwxMjYxMjI0
-OCw5NzMxNTMxNzksLTE4MjYzMDkxMzMsLTExOTQ0NjQ3MzUsMT
+MjgsOTczMTUzMTc5LC0xODI2MzA5MTMzLC0xMTk0NDY0NzM1LD
-kxMDA5NDUyNCwtMTAyNDkwNzIwNywtMjAwNjkyMDU5OCwxNjAz
+E5MTAwOTQ1MjQsLTEwMjQ5MDcyMDcsLTIwMDY5MjA1OTgsMTYw
-NTE5MjUyXX0=
+MzUxOTI1Ml19
 -->